Resonite-Community-Projects/community_events.resonite/docs/docs/Usage/Configurations/discord-private.md

     Please do not share this page for now with anyone without authorization from [brodokk](mailto:brodokk@resonite-communities.com).

-For some communities it can happen they need to have private events for various reasons.
-Or they simply want to keep their community private.
+For some communities, there's a need for private events or to keep their community private for various reasons.
+However, only a limited number of communities will be accepted under this system, and only for very good reasons.

-But keep in mind few communities will be accepted under this system and only for very good reason.
-Example of community that can't use this system: Group of friends who want to do a movie night.
+Examples of valid reasons for a private community include: corporate events, private workshops, or communities that need to enforce a strict age verification process.
+Examples of communities that typically cannot use this system include: groups of friends who want to host a private movie night.

 ### **1. Add the bot to your discord server**